 Justice Neil M. Gorsuch, who authored the opinion, wrote that “We must decide whether an employer can fire someone simply for being homosexual or transgender.
 The answer is clear.
 An employer who fires an individual for being homosexual or transgender fires them for traits or actions it would not have questioned in members of a different sex.
 Sex plays a necessary, undisguisable role in the decision.
 Exactly what Title VII forbids.”

 The Maine Human Rights Act had already been amended several years ago to prohibit discrimination on the basis of actual or perceived sexual orientation, gender identity, or expression.
 Gender identity is defined under that law as the gender-related identity, appearance, mannerisms, or other gender-related characteristics of an individual, regardless of their assigned sex at birth.
 Although Maine employers should already prohibit discrimination on the basis of sexual orientation or gender identity.

 It would be wise now in light of this decision to ensure that:

-- Workplace policies pertaining to non-discrimination and equal employment opportunity specifically prohibit discrimination or harassment based on sexual orientation and gender identity/expression;
+- Workplace policies pertaining to non-discrimination and equal employment opportunity specifically prohibit discrimination or harassment based on sexual orientation, gender identity, or expression.

-- Supervisors/managers are aware of this coverage and all employment related decisions are made without regard to sexual orientation, gender identity/expression, or any other condition covered by this law.
+- All employment-related decisions are made without regard to sexual orientation, gender identity, expression, or any other condition covered by this law.